-The College has a long term creditor of £23.1m owed to the ESFA, this is discounted using the Bank of England base rate at the Balance Sheet date.
+The College has a long term creditor of £5m owed to the ESFA.

 Taxation

 The College is considered to pass the tests set out in Paragraph 1 Schedule 6 Finance Act 2010 and therefore it meets the definition of a charitable company for UK corporation tax purposes.
 Accordingly, the College is potentially exempt from taxation in respect of income or capital gains received within categories covered by sections 478-488 Corporation Tax Act 2010 or Section 256 of the Taxation of Chargeable Gains Act 1992, to the extent that such income or gains are applied exclusively to charitable purposes.